ryabhmd/ryabhmd/README.md

 ### Hi there 👋 I'm Raia!

-- 💻 I'm a researcher at the DFKI Speech and Language Technology lab in Berlin.
+- 💻 I'm a researcher at the DFKI Speech and Language Technology lab and a PhD candidate at TU Berlin.
-- 📑 Currently working on projects in the domain of scholarly information processing and scientific knowledge graphs.
+- 📑 Currently working on projects in the domain of scholarly information processing with a focus on making science accessbile to the public.
 - 🌱 Always intrigued to expand my knowledge on different NLP research.

 <!--